Constitution of the Jessup Improvement Association, Incorporated

 Section 2 General membership meetings shall be held quarterly on the Fourth (4th) Monday of January, April, July and October.

-Section 3 Board meetings shall be held on the first (2nd) Monday of each month or second (3rd) Monday, if a holiday.
+Section 3 Board meetings shall be held on the second (2nd) Monday of each month or third (3rd) Monday, if a holiday.
 The meetings are open to JIA members.

 Section 4 Special meetings of either general membership or the Board may be called by the President or on application of a majority of the Board in which the President must call such a meeting.